apache/mxnet-ci/tools/jenkins-slave-creation-unix/README.md

 ## Create an AMI
 - Login to AWS Console
 - Instance would be created with the name used in `infrastructure.tfvars.instance_name`
-- Stop the instance & wait till the status changes from Running -> Stopping -> Stopped
+- Wait for the instance till it's state is "Stopped".
+[Note : Don't manually stop the instance.
+Manually stopping the instance can cause the AMI to get corrupted.
+In case it doesn't change state to stop, there was likely an issue in AMI generation.
+Please refer /var/log/cloud-init-output.log for further debug]
 - Once the instance is stopped, Select Instance -> Actions -> Image -> Create Image